 - Special Fee:

 Course DescriptionContinues the development of swimming and water safety skills.
 New strokes introduced include the breaststroke, sidestroke, and elementary backstroke.
 Deepwater skills also developed.
-Prerequisite: PE 180A or instructor permission.
+Prerequisites: PE 180A or instructor permission.
 Audit available.

 1) Demonstrate Level Three or Level Four swimming skills using standards set by the American Red Cross.

 - Develop and apply proper skills in order to advance into the PCC Advanced Swimming class.